 As per a report by Equity master, India ranks third in terms of volume and thirteenth largest in terms of value in the pharmaceutical market.
 Indian pharmaceutical industry enjoys a very important role in the world pharmaceutical industry.
 If we consider the estimations, the Indian pharmaceutical industry accounts for about 3.1-3.6% of the global pharmaceutical industry in terms of value and about 10% in terms of volume.

-Talking about the working capital management of pharmaceutical companies, they have a high cash conversion cycle as compared to all other industries.
+Talking about the working capital management of pharmaceutical companies, they have a high turnover ratios as compared to all other industries.
 A brief idea of the cash conversion cycle of different pharmaceutical industries is given below.

 From the table we can say that the lowest cash conversion cycle is of Sun Pharmaceutical Ltd. with 59 to 81 days followed by Lupin Ltd. and Cipla Ltd. with almost equal cash conversion cycle between 76 and 106 days.
 Dr. Reddys Laboratories Ltd. has the highest cash conversion cycle among all the pharmaceutical companies.